Now performing five great SMITHSONIAN SONG&STORY CONCERTS:

 "A Traveling Museum of Music"is a program devoted to the songs that were popular in rural America during all the wars America has been in.
-Historically accurate with stories, homespun humor, and little known facts, which took nearly three years of research.
-From 1776 to the present, they cover all of them.
+Historically accurate with stories, homespun humor, and little known facts, took nearly three years of research.
+From 1776 to the present, they cover all of the wars.
 Including a fantastic song written in 1773 that not only survived all of America's wars, it is still popular, it is still sung, it is still a terrific gospel song.
 The story of the survival of this song is unbelievable.
 Especially popular with Veterans Associations, Historical Societies, and Museums, as well as libraries and schools.
-Bob & Sheila have set aside July 1-9, 2017, to perform this Smithsonian favorite in Wisconsin.
 Please call them at 712-249-5989 or email@example.com availability. dates.

 Smithsonian Institution Folkways - type in Bob Everhart to hear music from all six albums.